Dual nationality lets you hold citizenship and allegiance to more than one country, taking the concept of citizenship beyond borders.

 How To Get Dual Citizenship In The US

-To get dual citizenship in the U.S., you need to apply for U.S. citizenship.
+To get dual citizenship in the U.S., you must first apply for U.S. citizenship.

 Before starting the process, make sure to check with the Embassy or Consulate in your country of origin to determine whether you are allowed to hold dual citizenship.